a-dg/breakbeat/README.md

 ## Breakpoint name interpolation

-Since breakpoint names are passed to `breakbeat()` as part of a quoted string, you can easily use meaningful variable names to identify the purpose of a media query, and enable sweeping changes to transition points.
+Since breakpoint names are passed to Breakbeat as part of a quoted string, you can easily use meaningful variable names to identify the purpose of a media query, and enable sweeping changes to transition points.

 ```scss
 $mobile_nav: tiny;